G-dH/overview-feature-pack/README.md

 # Overview Feature Pack

-A GNOME Shell extension that adds usefull features to the Activities Overview.
+A GNOME Shell extension that adds useful features to the Activities Overview.
 See screenshots with preferences window below.

 Supported versions of GNOME Shell: 41, 42.